‘Days Of Our Lives’ Spoilers: Eli Meeting Hortons Interrupted By Unwelcome Guest

 “It’s nothing but love.
 Everyone treats him like they’ve had a relationship with him their whole lives.”

 However, DOOL spoilers state that an unwelcome guest will intrude.
 That individual is Eli’s mother, Valerie Grant.
 Lamon Archey said it appears that she just wants to be a support system for her son.
 Unfortunately, he has not forgiven her for lying to him his entire life.
 Right now, he wants nothing to do with her.
 Being outspoken, especially with his mother, Eli tells her that she was not invited.
-He adds that the get together was not for her, but for him.
+He adds that the get-together was not for her, but for him.

 Even though Eli is angry with his mother, David’s death and the lesson Julie learned will probably play into this storyline at some point.
 As fans recall, before David died, Julie mentioned that she needed to call her son.
 However, she didn’t and next thing you know, she was informed that he was dead.
 Life is short and anything can happen.
-It would be devastating if something happened to Valerie and Eli still didn’t want anything to do with her.
+It would be devastating if something happened to Valerie, and Eli still didn’t want anything to do with her.
 He would be filled with regret for the rest of his life.
 Perhaps once Julie gets over her anger, she can convince Eli to repair his relationship with Valerie.

 Other Days Of Our Lives spoilers for next week include Chad DiMera (Billy Flynn) making a confession to Abigail (Marci Miller).
 Rafe Hernandez (Galen Gering) will have a proposition for Sonny Kiriakis (Freddie Smith).
 Maggie (Suzanne Rogers) tries to get Eric Brady (Greg Vaughan) to move forward.
 Also, Steve “Patch” Johnson (Stephen Nichols) will meet the son he had with Ava, who is not dead after all.